Brazil Weather, climate and geography

 Weather & climate

-Brazil is a big country, covering 8.5 million square kilometres (3.2 million square miles) and its climate varies considerably from north to south, although it should be said that a large part of Brazil (roughly 60%) lies in the tropics.
+Brazil is a vast country, covering around 8.5 million square kilometres (3.2 million square miles), and its climate varies considerably from north to south.
+A large part of the country (roughly 60%) lies within the tropics, resulting in generally warm conditions year-round, although regional differences are significant.

 Geography